chartjs/Chart.js/docs/charts/line.md

     type: 'line',
     data: {
         datasets: [{
-            showLine: false, // disable for a single dataset }]
+            showLine: false // disable for a single dataset }]
     },
     options: {
-        showLines: false, // disable for all datasets }
+        showLines: false // disable for all datasets
+    }
 });
 ```